The constellations of the Northern sky

 Constellations of the Northern sky

-A map of the constellations of the Northern hemisphere
+A hand-painted map of the constellations of the Northern hemisphere

-She decided that she would paint it like the early cartographers, sticking to a view as from the North Pole rather than Stratford-upon-Avon.
+I painted it like the early cartographers, sticking to a view as seen from the North Pole.
 So Polaris, the Pole Star in the tail of Ursa Minor (the Little Bear) is the central rotation point, exactly like on antique charts.

 Every society has stories to help explain nature and history.
 Inevitably, the people who first described the constellations named them after characters from their myths.
 Perhaps if we were describing them today, we’d call them after our cultural heroes: David Attenborough, Nelson Mandela, Princess Diana, David Beckham…

 But this is not just a painting about Greek mythology.
-As Jane continued to think about it, she realised it was actually about exploration and discovery, understanding the universe and our place within it; in other words, science.
-Jane loves science!
+As I continued to think about it, I realised it was actually about exploration and discovery, understanding the universe and our place within it; in other words, science.
+I love science!

 Stars and science, pioneers and heroes